Number: Rational numbers

-If the absolute value of m is greater than n (supposed to be positive), then the absolute value of the fraction is greater than 1.
+If the absolute value of m is greater than n (supposed to be positive), then the absolute value of the fraction is greater than 1 and it is termed an improper or top-heavy fraction.
 Fractions can be greater than, less than, or equal to 1 and can also be positive, negative, or 0.
 The set of all rational numbers includes the integers since every integer can be written as a fraction with denominator 1.
 For example −7 can be written −7/1.
 The symbol for the rational numbers is Q (for quotient), also written $\mathbb{Q}$.

 Real numbers

 The symbol for the real numbers is R, also written as $\mathbb{R}.$ They include all the measuring numbers.
 Every real number corresponds to a point on the number line.
-The following paragraph will focus primarily on positive real numbers.
 The treatment of negative real numbers is according to the general rules of arithmetic and their denotation is simply prefixing the corresponding positive numeral by a minus sign, e.g. −123.456.